 The average affiliate commission can vary wildly between products and parent companies, with some sales yielding no commission at all, with others offering commissions over 100%.
 All things considered, the average affiliate commission is likely to be between 10% and 20%.

-Again, there is so much variability in the commission rates and so many different types of products and services that offer affiliate commissions that it is very hard to nail down an exact average.
-The important thing for the affiliate marketer is to understand what type of commission he or she will receive as part of the program and calculate how many referral sales will be necessary to make affiliate marketing worthwhile.
+Again, there is so much variability in the commission rates and so many different types of products and services that offer affiliate commissions that it is tough to nail down an exact average.
+The important thing for the affiliate marketer is to understand what type of commission they will receive as part of the program and calculate how many referral sales will be necessary to make affiliate marketing worthwhile.

 What Affects Affiliate Marketing Commissions?